genderkit/genderkit/_words/transsexual.md

 However, because transsexual is an older term, some people will prefer to use it simply because it is more familiar to them.

 Some people will avoid using this word because the word "sexual" sounds like it implies a sexuality.
-However, in recent years some people have been re-adopting "transsexual" because of this transgressive connotation.
+However, in recent years some people have been re-adopting "transsexual".

 Transsexual is sometimes abbreviated to "TS".
 However, because this abbreviation is popular in pornography, some people who are otherwise comfortable using "transsexual" might still avoid "TS".